abdoemad552/simple-disk-scheduler/README.md

-# Simple Memory Allocator
+# Simple Memory Scheduler

 ## Overview
-This is a simple memory allocator that simulates the allocation process.
+This is a simple disk scheduler.

 The code is written in java 17.